catalog header

 Grade Appeal

 Students must maintain standards of academic performance set forth by the University if they are to receive the certificate of competence implied by course credits and degrees.
 The instructor is the usual and competent judge of these matters.
 But students must be protected against the rare case of unjust grading and evaluation.
-Allegations of unfair or prejudiced grading may be brought to the attention of and reviewed by the department Chair, by the Dean of the appropriate school and, if necessary, by the Provost & Senior Vice President, whose decision is final.
+Allegations of unfair or prejudiced grading may be brought to the attention of and reviewed by the department Chair, by the appropriate Dean and, if necessary, by the Provost, whose decision is final.

 Minimum/Maximum Course Loads